Banner

 Classifier Incongruence Detection for Anomaly Flagging in Machine Perception

-Josef Kittler, Centre for Vision, Speech and Signal Processing, University of Surrey, United Kingdom
+Josef Kittler, University of Surrey, United Kingdom

 Deep-er Kernels